ibriks/FamilyTree/README.md

 Stjepan
     Marko
 </pre>
-New entry of new child and parent that is already in family:
+New entry, child not in family, parent in family:
 <pre>
-Adam Ivan
-Marko Stjepan
 Robert Stjepan
 </pre>
 <pre>